shivanshkc/lightshow/prp/v3.2/steps/02-cpu-raycaster-intersections.md

 ## Acceptance criteria for this step (checklist)

-- [ ] CPU `Raycaster` selects cylinder/cone/torus/capsule correctly by ray intersection
+- [ ] CPU `Raycaster` selects cylinder/cone/capsule correctly by ray intersection
 - [ ] CPU picking respects position/rotation and the DM2 parameter encoding
 - [ ] Invalid parameters produce “no hit”
 - [ ] Tests and lint are green

 ## Risks / edge cases for this step

-- Torus quartic intersection is numerically sensitive; tests should avoid near-tangent rays initially.
+- Cone/cylinder edge hits near caps can be numerically sensitive; tests should avoid near-tangent rays initially.

 ## Rollback notes